 Note: The higher you set the iteration, the more gradiently the effect will be calculated.

-Tip: Play around with the gradation curve until you feel that you have a fairly good handle on it.
+Tip: Play around with the gradation curve until you feel that you can handle it well.

-Gradation curve (Log): Determine the exposure curve of the picture with the logarithmic gradation curve, especially the darker areas of the picture can be identified.
+Gradation curve (Log): Determine the exposure curve of the picture with the logarithmic gradation curve, so that especially the darker areas of the picture can be identified.

 Brightness – Contrast – Gamma: